infinytum/TeSlate/index.md

 *   To perform Service-related services; or
 *   To assist us in analyzing how our Service is used.

-I want to inform users of this Service that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.
+I want to inform users of this Service that these third parties have no access to your Personal Information.
+The reason is that we are not storing any of your data on our servers.

 **Security**